Carillion shares slip again as JPMorgan ditches 'overweight' rating

+(Corrects name of hedge fund in second-last paragraph of July 13 story to "Kontiki Capital Management".)

-LONDON (Reuters) - Troubled construction services company Carillion (CLLN.L) lost its last "buy" rating when JPMorgan analysts cut the stock to "neutral" and slashed its price target, fuelling further market turbulence on Thursday.
+LONDON (Reuters) - Troubled construction services company Carillion lost its last "buy" rating when JPMorgan analysts cut the stock to "neutral" and slashed its price target, fuelling further market turbulence on Thursday.

 The firm has seen 70 percent of its market value wiped out since a profit warning and the exit of its CEO on Monday while its bondholders have braced for "painful" talks as a pile-up of receivables and debt spooked investors.